mohammadsen/SYSC3010_L1G1/Test Scripts/FinalTestPlan.md

 # GUI software
 	-Run the [testGUI.py](Test Scripts)
-	-The test automatically clicks all the button on the interface -Verity that the date data is pushed to Firebase after button is clicked
+	-The test automatically clicks all the button on the interface and verifies that the right data is pushed into Firebase